Jul 22, 2022

 ZELDA GAMSON: I look gorgeous there.
 That's the best picture ever taken of me.

-JAD: Now if we are many people on the inside, and we've talked about this on the show before how, like, our brain is literally divided into camps that sometimes wrestle and fight.
+JAD: Now, if we are many people on the inside—and we've talked about this on the show before—how—like—our brain is literally divided into these camps that sometimes wrestle, fight.
+Well the problem ...

-JAD: Well the problem, according to Thomas Schelling, is that these cells ...
+JAD: According to Thomas Schelling, is that these selves ...

 THOMAS SCHELLING: Never exist simultaneously.
 We're never at the table together.
 The one who's in charge never confronts the other.
 I guess that makes it hard to compromise.

-ROBERT: Well, you know, there is another way to think about the problem.
+ROBERT: Although, you know, there's another way to think about the problem.

 DAVID EAGLEMAN: Things that are offered right now have so much more power than things that are offered in the future.

-ROBERT: Oh, this is David Eagleman.
-He's a neuroscientist, and he says, you know, really, you could think of this whole thing as a battle about time.
+ROBERT: This is David Eagleman.
+He's a neuroscientist, and he says, you know, really, you can think about this whole thing as a battle about time.

-DAVID EAGLEMAN: We'll make all sorts of very economic decisions ...
+DAVID EAGLEMAN: We'll make all sorts of very poor economic decisions.

-DAVID EAGLEMAN: If something is offered right now versus.
-When you look at the neuro-imaging, it becomes clear that there are different parts of the brain that are battling this out.
+DAVID EAGLEMAN: If something is offered right now, versus later.
+When you look at the neuroimaging, it becomes clear that there are different parts of the brain that are—that are battling this out.

-JAD: And the "now" parts are way stronger.
+JAD: And the now parts are always stronger.

 DAVID EAGLEMAN: Yes.
 Here's the key.
-What she's doing in the case of the cigarettes is she's saying, "I know that I want to win this long-term battle, but I'm having a heck of a time doing it.
-But if I can make the long-term plan tied into a different, immediate feeling of disgust, then all I have to do is have the disgust battle the desire."
+What she's doing in the case of the cigarettes is she's saying "I know that I want to win this long-term battle, but I'm having a heck of a time doing it.
+But if I can make the long term plan tied into a different immediate feeling of disgust, then all I have to do is have the disgust battle the—the desire ...

 DAVID EAGLEMAN: Precisely.